RidleyB/sen/content/_other/crash/background-discovery-researcher.md

 You are trained to extract insight under pressure.
 Choose one of the following benefits:

 - **Field Theorist:** When you take the Help action to assist an ally with a skill check involving Intelligence, Wisdom, or Constitution, they gain a bonus equal to your proficiency bonus in addition to advantage.
-- **Empirical Calm:** When you or an ally within 10 feet fails a Wisdom saving throw against fear or confusion, you can use your reaction to provide grounding logic or soothing rationale.
-That creature may immediately reroll the saving throw.
-You can use this this feature once per long rest.
+- **Empirical Calm:** When you or an ally within 10 feet fails a Wisdom or Charisma saving throw, you can use your reaction to provide grounding logic or soothing rationale.
+That creature may immediately reroll the saving throw and use the higher result.
+You can use this this feature equal to your proficiency bonus.
+You regain the uses of this feature after a long rest.
-- **Field Work:** Learn one cantrip from the Wizard spell table.
-Additionally, once per day you can use a ritual casting time of 1 minute instead of 10 minutes for any spell you cast as a ritual.
+- **Field Work:** You learn one cantrip of your choice from the Wizard spell list.
+Intelligence is your spellcasting ability for it.
+Additionally, when you cast a spell as a ritual, you can reduce its casting time to 1 minute instead of the normal 10 minutes.
+You can use this ability twice per long rest.

+Additionally once per short rest, you can automatically succeed on a check to identify the nature, function, or purpose of a device, creature, or environmental hazard (DM discretion).

 ### Suggested Characteristics